Garvan-Data-Science-Platform/ctrl/README.md

 The use of `nvm` to manage node versions is highly recommended.
 Install `nvm` using [these instructions](https://github.com/nvm-sh/nvm).

+Docker is required to run this project locally to containerise and manage the application's services, including the frontend clients (user-client, admin-client), backend API, and supporting services like PostgreSQL.
+Each main component has its own Dockerfile for building optimized images, and docker-compose.yml is used to orchestrate local environments, making it easy to spin up, test, and manage dependencies consistently across different setups.

 Then from the root of the `ctrl-next` repository run the following commands:

 ```bash